ppy/osu-wiki/wiki/Contests/osu!trivium_Quiz/2021/en.md

 ## Ruleset

-- You cannot ask [mangomizer](https://osu.ppy.sh/users/1893718) or [peppy](https://osu.ppy.sh/users/2) for information, hints, or answers.
+- You cannot ask ::mangomizer::{ user-id=1893718 } or [peppy](https://osu.ppy.sh/users/2) for information, hints, or answers.